Mhal007/cube-master/README.md

 ## TODO
 #### Priority level 1
+- create custom images for algs (better res as well)
 - +x/-x to average (green/red)
 - PropTypes all the way
 - fix: rerandomize alg after diabling it in the options